A nite at the Starlite

-LITCHFIELD — On a stunningly beautiful Minnesota spring evening cars and trucks were lined up Friday along state Highway 22 on the edge of Litchfield waiting for the gates to open at the Starlite Drive-In movie theater for a double-feature that doesn’t start for another 2½ hours.
+LITCHFIELD, Minn. — On a stunningly beautiful Minnesota spring evening cars and trucks were lined up Friday, May 15, along state Highway 22 on the edge of Litchfield waiting for the gates to open at the Starlite Drive-In movie theater for a double-feature that didn't start for another 2½ hours.

-Vehicles with teenagers, parents with young children and older couples on a date night were all part of the mix during the season’s opening night of the Starlite.
+Vehicles with teenagers, parents with young children and older couples on a date night were all part of the mix during the season’s opening night at the Starlite.

 With car windows rolled down it was easy to see the toothy grins of people eager to watch a movie and just plain eager to be someplace — anyplace — other than stuck at home because of the COVID-19 stay-at-home order.

 Bethanie Hinkley, 18, of Zimmerman drove about 1½ hours with her friend Veronica Lee, 17, of Elk River to come to the movie.

 “I think the drive-in is a really authentic experience, and this is one of the only things we can do right now with quarantine happening,” said Hinkley.
 “And I was really excited to find out it was opening, period, and it’s the only one open in the state right now,” she said.

 They didn’t know what was showing on the big screen before they came and they didn’t care.
 They were just happy to be there.

 Jason Schmitz, drove about 1 hour from his home in Forest Lake with his two young kids, ages 10 and 7.